Guide to Different Types of Homes

 You’re buying your very own getaway A second home could mean two loan payments and two sets of bills

-Or a rental property Might have to do repairs when you’re on vacation
+You’re buying a rental property You might have to do repairs at inconvenient times

 Could become your primary home in the future, or a legacy for future generations Maintenance can get expensive